zeek/zeek/doc/frameworks/broker.rst

     context of Bro, with Bro itself making use of only a few predefined Broker message formats that represent Bro events, log entries, etc.

+    In summary, the Bro's Broker framework provides basic facilities for connecting broker-enabled peers (e.g. Bro instances) to each other and exchanging messages (e.g. events and logs).
 With this comes changes in how clusters operate and, since Broker significantly differs from the previous communication framework, there are several changes in the set of scripts that Bro ships with that may break your own customizations.
 This document aims to describe the changes that have been made, making it easier to port your own scripts.
 It also gives examples of Broker and the new cluster framework that show off all the new features and capabilities.

 .. contents::